 The ASC 68th Annual Scientific Meeting was held virtually, November 5th through 8th.
-The Meeting Program began on Thursday and ran through Sunday, with inspiring and challenging scientific sessions accompanied by a professionally and entertainingly presented Current Issues in Cytopathology, Diagnostic Cytology Seminar, microscopic tutorials, workshops, virtual Poster and Platform presentations, and sensational virtual social events.
+The Meeting Program began on Thursday and ran through Sunday, with inspiring and challenging scientific sessions accompanied by a professionally and entertaining presentations of the Current Issues in Cytopathology, Diagnostic Cytology Seminar, microscopic tutorials, short courses, virtual Poster and Platform presentations, and sensational virtual social events.

-ASC Achievement Awards was a successful Virtual event!
+The ASC Achievement Awards virtual event was a success!
 Thank you to all the award winners for outstanding recordings and Congratulations on your award.
-Please view each award winner’s Thank You videos by clicking on their names below.
+View each award winner’s presentations videos by clicking on their names below.

 The Papanicolaou Award was established in 1958 and is the highest award given by the American Society of Cytopathology.
 It is presented annually to a physician or PhD member in recognition of meritorious contributions in the field of cytology.
 This year the Papanicolaou Award recipient is Edmund S. Cibas, MD who serves as Professor of Pathology at Harvard Medical School and Director of Cytology at the Brigham and Women’s Hospital in Boston.

 The Cytotechnologist Award for Outstanding Achievement is presented annually to an ASC Cytotechnologist member in recognition of meritorious service or accomplishments to the field of cytology.
 This year’s recipient is Maria A. Friedlander, MPA CT(ASCP)CMIAC who is the Quality & Regulatory Manager in the Department of Pathology at Memorial Sloan Kettering Cancer Center in New York.